UIMSolutions/uim/datasources/uim/datasources/classes/entities/entities/README.md

 It is often necessary to know if an entity represents a row that is already in the database.
 In those situations use the isNew() method:

 if (!article->isNew()) {
-    echo 'This article was saved already!';
+    writeln('This article was saved already!';
 }

 If you are certain that an entity has already been persisted, you can use setNew():